 A few decades ago, going up and down the stairs was an ordeal for lower-limb amputees, even dangerous.
-These five short videos show how bionic knees and ankles have made this important daily task so much easier!
+These five short videos show how bionic knees and ankles have made this important task so much easier!

 Unilateral Bionic Ankle Without Power

 Very smooth descent using the bionic Freedom Kinnex foot/ankle from Proteor USA.
-Going up the stairs isn’t quite as smooth, but don’t worry, nothing a little electrical propulsion won’t fix…
+Going up the stairs isn’t quite as smooth, but don’t worry, nothing a little electric propulsion won’t fix…

 Unilateral Bionic Ankle With Power